Houston Condemnation Attorney

 Your attorney will handle all communications with the entity on your behalf, reducing your stress during the case process.
 He or she will also help you hire expert appraisers to evaluate your land’s value, using this evidence to build a strong case during the negotiation and condemnation processes.
 Your lawyer will also be able to determine whether your first offer is sufficient, helping you understand your legal options.

-Schedule Your Free Consultation with Marrs Ellis & Hodge LLP
+Schedule Your Free Consultation with a Houston Condemnation Lawyer

-When exercising eminent domain, the government must provide just compensation for your Houston property —and if they provide an insufficient offer or lowball appraisal, you deserve to fight for maximum compensation.
-The attorneys at Marrs Ellis & Hodge have the experience and resources necessary to evaluate your claim, understand your property’s true value, and advocate for your best interests during each stage of condemnation litigation.
+When exercising your rights under Texas eminent domain laws, the government must provide just compensation for your Houston property —and if they provide an insufficient offer or lowball appraisal, you deserve to fight for maximum compensation.
+You have the right to reject the initial offer.
+The condemnation and eminent domain attorneys at our law firm have the experience and resources necessary to evaluate your claim, understand your property’s true value, and advocate for your best interests during each stage of condemnation litigation.